-All archdiocesan Catholic Schools will have a Crisis Intervention Team.
-The key function of this team is to identify the types of crises that may occur in a school and define what events would activate the archdiocesan Crisis Intervention Team.
-Many factors determine the extent of a crisis response such as the school's ability to handle a situation with internal resources and its experience in responding to past events.
+The All archdiocesan Catholic Schools will have a Crisis Intervention may occur in a school and define what events would activate the archdiocesan Crisis Intervention Team.
+Many factors determine the extent of a crisis response such as the school's ability to handle a situation with internal resources and its experience in responding to pastevents.